Collingswood, New Jersey: Arts and culture

 Collingswood's retail district is anchored by Haddon Avenue, a section of County Route 561 which runs from Camden to Haddonfield.
-Collingswood's downtown is known primarily for its restaurants, which span a variety of cuisines including American, Italian, Indian, French, Chinese, Mexican, Brazilian, Hawaiian, Japanese, Ecuadorian, and Thai.
-The American Planning Association designated Haddon Avenue as one of its 10 Great Streets for 2009.
-The group chose the street "for the way it melds the past with the present", making Collingswood the first New Jersey community to be cited under the association's Great Places in America program.
+Collingswood's downtown is known primarily for its restaurants, which span a variety of cuisines.

 On Saturdays from May to November, the borough hosts a farmers' market under the PATCO line, featuring local produce, baked goods, and crafts.

+Collingswood Porchfest is an annual music event held in September, featuring more than 100 bands playing music around the borough.

 Collingswood sponsors a bike share program, a community greenhouse, as well as a composting program.
 Beginning in 2009, Collingswood hosts a Green Festival to raise awareness of environmental responsibility.

 Monthly "2nd Saturdays" have the borough's art galleries, stores and restaurants hosting new exhibitions by local, national, and international painters, sculptors, and photographers.
 In 2002, the Moorestown based Perkins Center for the Arts opened a second location in Collingswood.

-The borough is home to two theater companies, the Collingswood Community Theatre and the Collingswood Shakespeare Company which perform throughout the year.
-The Ballroom and Theater at Collingswood hosts local theatrical productions as well as national recording artists such as Ben Folds and The Beach Boys.
+The borough is home to two theater companies, the Collingswood Community Theatre and the Collingswood Shakespeare Company, which perform throughout the year.

+The Scottish Rite Auditorium was built in 1930.
+The auditorium and its ballroom hosts local theatrical productions and has hosted national recording artists Ben Folds and The Beach Boys.

 The Rutgers University-Camden based Symphony in C orchestra's administrative and box offices are located on Haddon Avenue.

-The annual Collingswood Book Festival hosts various authors including Camille Paglia and Matthew Quick, whose novel The Silver Linings Playbook is set in the borough (with scenes in Oaklyn, Voorhees and the city of Philadelphia), though David O. Russell's film adaptation was set in Delaware County, Pennsylvania and Philadelphia.
+The annual Collingswood Book Festival hosts various authors including Camille Paglia and Matthew Quick, whose novel The Silver Linings Playbook is set in the borough (with scenes set in Oaklyn, Voorhees Township and the city of Philadelphia), though David O. Russell's film adaptation was set in Delaware County, Pennsylvania and Philadelphia.

 Art Within Reach is a program that offers handmade items produced by local artists, with all profits going to the artists.
 With the 2014 season, the shows are held twice each year at The Factory.

-Collingswood has a large LGBTQ community and Mayor Jim Maley was one of a handful of New Jersey mayors to perform midnight civil union ceremonies the day New Jersey's Civil Union law took effect in 2006; in 2013 Mayor Maley performed a number of same sex marriages at the Scottish Rite ballroom after same-sex marriage was recognized in New Jersey.
+Collingswood has a large LGBTQ community and former Mayor Jim Maley was one of a handful of New Jersey mayors to perform midnight civil union ceremonies the day New Jersey's Civil Union law took effect in 2006; in 2013, former Mayor Maley performed a number of same sex marriages at the Scottish Rite ballroom after same-sex marriage was recognized in New Jersey.
 In 2004, The Philadelphia Inquirer wrote about the borough's "fast growing gay and lesbian community," and the statewide LGBT advocacy and education organization Garden State Equality maintained a Southern New Jersey office in Collingswood until 2010.

-In 2022, Collingswood was ranked 3rd by USA Today among places with the "Best Small Town Cultural Scene."